 - Promoting greater value in healthcare

-- Innovating in IT and healthcare delivery
+- Innovating in healthcare delivery and technology

 IHPI’s goals and priorities and its future as an institute are founded upon the substantial accomplishments in health services research and health policy that have distinguished the University of Michigan’s history over the last two centuries.